Megalencephalic leukoencephalopathy with subcortical cysts

 - subcortical white matter involved early in course of disease with involvement of the subcortical U-fibers

-- subcortical cysts especially temporal poles and frontoparietal lobes
+- bilateral subcortical cysts of CSF intensity affecting the anterior temporal regions and frontoparietal lobes that

 Treatment and prognosis